dapuru/odata/3_segw/odata-segw-implementation.md

 ENDMETHOD.
 ```

-Be aware: The same way support for query-options, as well as the rest of the CRUD methods need to be implemented (even though the static methods of the **class /iwbep/cl_mgw_data_util** will do sorting, filtering and paging) (see source)[https://blogs.sap.com/2018/09/12/gateway-odata-service-how-to-implement-generic-filtering-filter-sorting-orderby-and-paging-top-and-skip/#comment-437107].
+Be aware: The same way support for query-options, as well as the rest of the CRUD methods need to be implemented (even though the static methods of the **class /iwbep/cl_mgw_data_util** will do sorting, filtering and paging) [see source](https://blogs.sap.com/2018/09/12/gateway-odata-service-how-to-implement-generic-filtering-filter-sorting-orderby-and-paging-top-and-skip/#comment-437107).
 For details see [Conversions in SAP Gateway Foundation – Part 2](https://blogs.sap.com/2017/01/23/conversions-in-sap-gateway-foundation-part-2/).

 Adding logic for Filter, orderby and paging in the GET_ENTITYSET: